Home

 ‘s’ crossed out after ‘poem’ in the final sentence.

-This letter was also offered for sale on ebay, accompanied by a photograph, so I have included it on the Random Letters page.]
+When this letter was offered for sale on ebay, it was accompanied by a photograph, which is available on the Random Letters page.]

 Letter 2: 23rd June, 1866